aliciagorton/08-Updated-Portfolio-Homework-Professional-Materials/README.md

 * Make sure the font size is large enough to read, and that the colors don't cause eye strain.

 ## Updated GitHub Profile

-Employers (and potential collaborators) _will_ look at your GitHub profile, so put your best face forward.
-If you haven't yet, now is the time to update the following in your GitHub profile:
+Update the following in your GitHub profile:

 1. Professional profile picture